 Instead of hiding under the covers until it’s time to head back to the hospital, focus on what can reset and recharge you.
 These steps will ensure you are fresh and ready for the rest of the week.
 And if you like what you read, check out my FREE Training: The 4 Habits Every Nurse needs to Survive Their Next Shift!

-One: Move your body
+One: Move your Body

 This could be something as simple as stretching while your morning coffee brews.
 If you foam roll, you could focus on rolling out a few tight areas.

 The upper back, between the shoulder blades, and the hip flexors are great places to start.
 Sitting at a computer when charting makes these areas super tight, and chances are, your posture isn’t always the best by the end of a shift.
 Rolling out those tight areas always feels great.

 Here are a couple of foam roller options.
 The first is fairly basic, but it gets the job done and is long enough to help roll out both shoulders at once.

 This roller is the same one I use at home.
 It has textured nubs to really get into any tight muscles.
 If you are new to foam rolling, this particular roller (and some others) come with an ebook full of exercises to get you started!
 Bonus: it’s available in an array of colors.